Vacancies

 We currently have the following vacancies:

-Dene House Primary School is one of seven schools that form part of Tudhoe Learning Trust.
+Tudhoe Colliery Primary School is one of seven schools that form part of Tudhoe Learning Trust.
 We are looking to appoint an enthusiastic and caring Supervisory Assistant to join our team at the school.
+The post will commence on 4th September 2024.

-The successful candidate will be available to work from 3.00pm until 5.15pm Monday to Friday during term time.
-The role involves helping to care for the children and supervise tea-time activities.
+The successful candidate will be available to work from 7:45am until 8:45am Monday to Friday during term time.
+The role involves helping to care for the children and supervise breakfast time activities.

 • Supervising the washing of hands and entry of the children into the dining hall